maihuy-dataguy/Azure-dimensional-modeling-car-sales/README.md

 Responsible for automating the whole building and continuous deploying data into 3 different environments:
 - ✅ 3 different ADF resources, 3 separate storage account (ADLS Gen2)
 - ✅ Including dev environment, QC testing environment, production environment for diverse downstream.
-- ✅ Git management, continous integration for validating, continous deploying into dev and testing whenever pull requests are approved.
+- ✅ Git management, continous integration for validating, continous deploying into dev and testing whenever pull requests into main branch are approved.
 The production is manually approved.

 ## Technology Stack
 - **Azure Data Factory (ADF)**: For orchestrating data movement and transformation.